-Archiestown, the only village in the parish of Knockando was founded in 1760 by Sir Archibald Grant of Monymusk who had inherited his “Highland Estate” on his marriage.
+Archiestown, in the parish of Knockando, was founded in 1760 by Sir Archibald Grant of Monymusk who had inherited his “Highland Estate” on his marriage.
 Planned villages were mushrooming in the North East of Scotland and Sir Archibald an improver, followed suit establishing it as a community of linen weavers.
 A fire in 1783 destroyed many of the houses.

 Sir Archibald sold part of his estate to a local lad who had made his fortune in Canada and London.
 Robert Grant became first Laird of Wester Elchies in 1783 and lived at the mansion house.
 His son Charles inherited the estate and founded Charlestown of Aberlour in 1812.
 He died unmarried in 1828 and his brother James William became third laird, and though he was an absentee landlord who worked in India until his retirement, he cared deeply for the estate and its people.
 He was sympathetic towards their financial needs and provided land and materials for churches in Archiestown and Aberlour following the Disruption.